timkaechele/Bookmark-Liberation/README.md

 Similar to GimmeBar it will be possible to backup social media streams like Instagram or Twitter.
-These custom importers are not part of the core experience of the KirbyZoo but are addable as a plugin.
+These custom importers are not part of the core experience of the Bookmark Liberation but are addable as a plugin.

 ## API Endpoints